This is the maintenance schedule with associated service intervals for the Triumph Street Cup motorcycles, made from 2017 to 2019.

 |Air filter||The part number for the air filter is T2201057.
 You can also use K&N part TB-9016.|

 The following is the list of maintenance operations and to be done on this motorcycle with a distance or time interval — whichever comes earlier.

-Part of the below table includes checks you should do every day.
+- Part of the below table includes checks you should do every day.
 If they’re daily inspections, also do them at an annual service.

 |Fuel System and Engine Management|

 |Fuel system – check for leaks, chafing etc.||•||•||•||•|

 |[T] Autoscan – Carry out a full Autoscan using the Triumph Diagnostic Tool||•||•||•||•||•||Year|

 |Fuel hoses – replace||4 years|

 |Evaporative loss hoses* – replace||4 years|

 |Spark plugs – check||•||•||Day|